All Guides About Start Here

 The embarrassment signal

-If you feel vaguely embarrassed that the price is so low — that the customer will wonder if the product is any good — raise it.
+If you feel vaguely embarrassed that the price is so low — like the customer will wonder if the product is any good — raise it.
 That feeling is the market telling you something.
-If you feel genuinely anxious that the price is too high, test it.
-Most of the time the anxiety is unfounded, and a handful of conversations with target customers will confirm or deny it quickly.
+If you feel genuinely anxious the price is too high, test it.
+Most of the time the anxiety is unfounded, and a handful of conversations with target customers will sort it out fast.

 Step 4: Set the floor, not the ceiling

-Your launch price is not your permanent price.
-It's the lowest you'll ever charge — because everything you ship after launch adds value, and that value justifies future increases.
-Frame your launch price explicitly as a founder rate: "We're launching at $29/month for our first 50 customers.
-This price locks in forever for early adopters."
+Your launch price is not your forever price.
+It's the lowest you'll ever charge — because everything you ship after launch adds value, and that value justifies later increases.
+Pitch your launch price as an early-bird rate: "We're launching at $29 a month for our first 50 customers.
+This price stays the same forever for early adopters."

-This framing does three things: creates urgency, rewards early buyers with real value (a locked rate), and establishes that the price will go up — which it should.
+This wording does three things: creates urgency, rewards early buyers with something real (a locked-in rate), and tells everyone the price will go up — which it should.

 ⚠️

-Tiers require you to know which features belong in which tier — and you don't have that data yet.
-Most founders who launch with three tiers report that 80–90% of customers choose the middle tier.
-You've created decision friction without meaningful segmentation.
+Multiple pricing levels need you to know which features belong at which level — and you don't have that data yet.
+Most builders who launch with three levels say 80–90% of customers pick the middle one.
+You've added a decision the customer has to make without splitting them into meaningfully different groups.
 Start with one price.
-Add tiers when customers are asking for something you don't yet offer.
+Add more levels when customers start asking for things you don't yet offer.

-There's one exception: if your natural use case has a clear "solo vs. team" division, a two-tier launch (individual + team) can work from day one.
-Solo tools (personal productivity, individual creator tools) can start at a lower personal rate with a team multiplier.
-Everything else: start flat.
+There's one exception.
+If your product has a natural "solo vs. team" split, two pricing levels (individual and team) can work from day one.
+Solo tools — personal productivity apps or tools for individual creators — can start at a lower personal rate with a higher team rate on top.
+Everything else: start with one price.

 Do this

-Price annual at 10 months (2 months free)
+Price the yearly plan at 10 months (2 months free)

 Don't do this